CS467-OPM-Site/OPM/README.md

 ## How to Use

 ### Getting Started
-1. **Sign Up or Log In:** Begin by creating an account using your Gmail or GitHub credentials.
-If you already have an account, log in to access your dashboard.
+1. **Sign Up or Log In:** To get started with Busy Beaver, visit our live application at [Busy Beaver](https://busybeaver.pages.dev).
+For new users, sign up using your Gmail or GitHub credentials and create your unique username as part of the initial setup process.
+Existing users can simply log in to continue.
+Once you're logged in, you'll gain access to your dashboard, equipped with all the necessary tools for efficient project and task management.

 ### Setting Up Teams
 2. **Create a Team:** Before starting a project, you need to set up a team.
 Navigate to the 'Teams' section and click on 'Add Team.'
 Enter a name for your team.